audioxide/data/data/posts/20191230-articles-top-10-singles-of-the-2010s.md

   - st. vincent
   - wolf alice
 featuredimage: article-images/favourite-singles-2010s.jpg
+featuredimageAlt: Ellie Rowsell singing in front of a microphone
 title: Our 10 favourite singles of the 2010s
 author: admin
 blurb: The decade had some doozies.
 Here were our favourites.